 Common Presentations

 A person with Dementia can often present with either hyperactivity (anxiety, , combative behaviors) or hypoactivity (naps, sits, sleeps, minimal activity).
-For the former, always review medications (see medication considerations below), as two commonly prescribed medications for Dementia are not permanently discontinued when the patient is in the latter (stage 6) to terminal (stage 7) of Dementia, which can cause and combative behaviors.
+For the former, always review medications (see medication considerations below), as two commonly prescribed medications for Dementia are not permanently discontinued when the patient is in the latter (stage 6) to terminal (stage 7) of Dementia, which can cause agitation and combative behaviors.

 For those with anxiety and agitation, consider discussing medical cannabis, CBD oil, and Ashwagandha, as well as having the provider assess for pain, as undiagnosed pain can lead to increasing anxiety and agitation as well as paranoia.
 For those dealing with hypoactivity, consider discussing antidepressant medications as well as undiagnosed pain.